Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Modeling Framework

-where $K$ is the diffusion step size (capturing how many hops information propagates), $\theta$ are trainable parameters, $*_{G}$ denotes the diffusion convolution operator on graph $G$. and $G_{:,p}$ denotes the $p$-th feature across all nodes.
-Here, $P$ denotes the number of edge-level features included in the graph signal; in our case, $P\!=\!5$.
-This operation allows the model to account for both upstream and downstream spatial influences on each edge.
-Recent work, such as~\cite{sun2023diffusion}, has demonstrated the effectiveness of such diffusion-based operations in multi-horizon traffic forecasting tasks.
+where $K$ controls the diffusion depth, $\theta_{k,1}$ and $\theta_{k,2}$ are trainable parameters, and $*_{G}$ denotes diffusion convolution as a weighted polynomial of $S_f$ and $S_b$ applied to $G_{:,p}$.
+Here, $S_f^k$ and $S_b^k$ denote matrix powers with $S_f^0\!=\!S_b^0\!=\!I$, and $P\!=\!5$ corresponds to the edge-level traffic features.
+This formulation enables the model to capture both upstream and downstream spatial influences on each edge and has been shown to be effective for multi-horizon traffic forecasting~\cite{sun2023diffusion}.